andersganander/albumtalk/README.md

 #### Colors
 - Primary Colors:
   - White for backgrounds to evoke the album's clean and modern feel.
+  - Light red for backgrounds for reviews
+  - Light blue for backgrounds for comments
   - Black for bold contrasts in typography.
   - Deep Red accents inspired by the subtle use of red tones in the album's design.

+  The choice of the different backgropund colors for different sections is aimed at creating clear visual separation and enhancing the user’s ability to navigate and understand the content.

 #### Typography